akavel/graph-mirror2/Trunk/ReadMe.txt

 The following third party libraries are needed to build Graph:

 BMGLib
-BMGLib (http://members.cox.net/scottheiman/bmglib.htm) is used for writing PNG files.
-See PNG.H for license.
+This is a stripped down version of BMGLib (http://members.cox.net/scottheiman/bmglib.htm) used for writing PNG files.

 Boost
 Boost (http://boost.org) is used as a general purpose library collection.

 Spirit
 Spirit (http://spirit.sf.net) is a paraser library that is part of Boost (http://boost.org).
 It is necesarry to compiler Func32.
-Notice that Spirit 1.6.1 is used because newer versions doesn't work with bcc.
+Notice that Spirit 1.6.3 is used because newer versions doesn't work with bcc.

 dxgettext
-dxgettext (http://dybdahl.dk/dxgettext), which is an improved version of GNU gettext for Delphi/BCB, is used as translation library.
+The file gnugettext.pas from dxgettext (http://dybdahl.dk/dxgettext), which is an improved version of GNU gettext for Delphi/BCB, is used as translation library.

 EasyNSE
 EasyNSE (http://www.mustangpeak.net/) is used for shell extensions.

 PDFlib-Lite
-PDFlib-Lite (http://www.pdflib.com) is used for generating PDF documents.
+PDFlib-Lite (http://www.pdflib.com) is used to create the PDFlib.dll, which is used for generating PDF documents.

 TNT Unicode Controls
 The Tnt Delphi Unicode Controls (http://www.tntware.com/delphicontrols/unicode/) are used for unicode support in the user interface.